ceramicnetwork/CIPs/README.md

 # Ceramic Improvement Proposals (CIPs)
 [![](https://img.shields.io/badge/Chat%20on-Discord-orange.svg?style=flat)](https://discord.gg/5CZzG7V)

-Ceramic Improvement Proposals (CIPs) are standards for the Ceramic platform, including core protocol specifications, client APIs, doctypes, and document standards.
-This document describes the end-to-end process for creating a CIP.
-This process is defined in [CIP-1](https://cips.ceramic.network/CIPs/cip-1).
+The goal of the Ceramic Improvement Proposals (CIPs) is to create standards and document improvements to Ceramic.
+This includes  standards for the Ceramic platform, such as core protocol specifications, Ceramic APIs, and usage conventions such as streamtypes, and DID methods.

 # CIP Status Page